 Justin Higginbottom

 Reporter | ɫèappJustin Higginbottom has worked in print and radio journalism in Utah as well as abroad with stints in Southeast Asia and the Middle East.
-He spent the past year reporting from Thailand, India and Myanmar where he covered the Myanmar civil war.
+He spent a year reporting from Thailand, India and Myanmar where he covered the Myanmar civil war.
 He’s also been a contributor to NPR, CNBC, The New Republic, and Deutsche Welle (Germany’s public media organization).
 Now he’s happy to be back in the West where he enjoys public lands and skiing.
 Justin can be reached at higginbottomj@sou.edu.

 -